AlexYelisieiev/news-app/README.md

 # News app

-## 🌟 Overview
+## 🌎 Overview

-Welcome to the news app!
 This is my first training Django project.
+It's a news app that provides a bunch of basic experiences you can find on news platforms.

-## ✨ Features:
+## 🌟 Features:
 - accounts
 - login/signup
 - password change/reset via email